-Eritrea is known as one of the hardest countries in the world to visit but with right contacts, you can get the visa very easily.
-I traveled to Eritrea last year after my Cape Town to Cairo trip, and it remains as one of my highlights in Africa.
+Eritrea is one of the least visited countries in the world, often described as Africa’s hidden gem.
+With its reputation for being “closed off,” many travelers assume it’s nearly impossible to enter, but with the right contacts, a visit can be surprisingly straightforward.
+I traveled to Eritrea after finishing my Cape Town to Cairo trip, and it remains one of the most memorable highlights of my time in Africa.

 How to Get the Visa

-Eritrea is relatively closed country, and the border crossings are closed for foreign people.
-You also can’t just walk to their embassy and apply for the visa – the chances of getting it are very low.
+Eritrea is a relatively closed country, and its land borders are not open to foreign travelers.
+You also can’t simply walk into an Eritrean embassy and expect to get a visa easily — the chances of success are very low.

-When I heard of a tour company called Asmara Grande and a man named Tekeste who might be willing to help me with the visa, I emailed him immediately.
-I was happy to hear that all I needed to do was to send him a copy of my email, address, phone number and my profession.
-A week later I received a visa approval letter via email and I simply just printed it and showed it to the immigration officers at the airport in Asmara.
-I also needed to pay $70 in cash for the visa.
+When I heard about a local tour company called Asmara Grande and a man named Tekeste who could assist with visas, I emailed him right away.
+To my surprise, the process was simple: I only needed to send him a copy of my passport, address, phone number, and profession.
+About a week later, I received a visa approval letter by email.
+I printed it out, showed it to immigration officers upon arrival at Asmara Airport, and paid $70 in cash for the visa.

 Getting in

-Update: In July 2018, Ethiopian Airlines started flights between Addis Ababa and Asmara.
-In August 2018, Eritrean Airlines also started flying the same route.
+In July 2018, Ethiopian Airlines resumed flights between Addis Ababa and Asmara.
+In August 2018, Eritrean Airlines also began operating the same route.
+However, in 2024, Ethiopian Airlines suspended its flights to and from Asmara, citing difficult operating conditions beyond its control.

 Where to Stay in Asmara

-Eritrea is one of those African countries where most of the hotels are not online.
-I stayed at Sheghey Hotel where I had a basic room with everything I needed.
-The only thing that bothered me with this place was the fact that my room was above a bar and they played loud music at night.
-Another hotel option is The Ambassador Hotel that is a popular choice among travelers.
+Eritrea is one of those African countries where most hotels don’t have an online presence, which can make planning a little tricky.
+I stayed at Sheghey Hotel, where I had a simple room with everything I needed.
+The only downside was that my room was located above a bar, and the music at night could get quite loud.
+Another option is The Ambassador Hotel, which is a popular choice among travelers.

-I really wanted to see one other place in Eritrea too, so I decided to make a trip to Massawa.
-If you’re going to travel to other places in Eritrea, you need to get travel permits for every town you visit.
-This is a relatively simple process, and you can get the permits from a Tourism Permit Center that is located close to Sweet Asmara Cafe.
-You need a copy of your passport and visa before you go there and you should be able to get the permits in a few hours.
+I wanted to see more than just Asmara, so I decided to make a trip to Massawa, Eritrea’s historic port city on the Red Sea.
+If you plan to travel to other towns in Eritrea, you’ll need a travel permit for each destination.
+Luckily, this is a relatively simple process — permits can be obtained from the Tourism Permit Center, located near Sweet Asmara Café.
+You’ll need a copy of your passport and visa, and usually the permits are ready within a few hours.

-I took a local bus to Massawa, and the trip took a few hours.
-Buses are very cheap and run regularly.
-I read in another travel blog that tourists can’t take local transportation.
-This is not true!
-I had no problems taking local transportation, and no one even wanted to see my travel permits.
+I took a local bus to Massawa, and the journey took a few hours.
+The buses are cheap, run regularly, and despite what I had read in other travel blogs, tourists can take local transportation.
+I had no issues at all, and no one even asked to see my travel permits.

 Eritrean Coffee Ceremony